NoBrainerORM/nobrainer.io/docs/querying.md

 * `where()` can also take a block to specify an additional RQL filter.

-* Nested hash queries are not yet supported.
+* Nested hash queries with keywords are not yet supported.
 Use a RQL filter in this case.

 As an example, one can construct such query: